titaniumtiming/titanium-admin/README.md

 ## Configuration

 - Go to `/src/config.ts` to change the default / slow sync interval values for each sync type.
+  - MAX_DELETE_COUNT can also be changed here.
+(This is the maximum number of rows that can be deleted in a single sync.
+If 0 is set, will skip the delete step)

+## Updating

+- Open git bash
+- cd ~/titanium-admin
+- git pull
+- pnpm build
+- pnpm start

 ## Development